github/auto-check-element/README.md

 **`auto-check-error`** is dispatched when the server responds with a 400 or 500 range error status.
 In `event.detail` you can find:

 - `response`: The failed server [Response][].
 Its body can be used for displaying server-provided messages.
 - `setValidity`: A function to provide a custom failure message on the input.
+By default it is 'Validation failed'.

 ```js
 input.addEventListener('auto-check-error', async function(event) {